• About

 09 Tuesday May 2017

-Posted by is this anything in autism, memoir, parenthood
+Posted autism, memoir, parenthood

 “To those who may be new to the business of maternal regret: you’ll have to give it up, I think, eventually—if only to calm the gentle friends telling you that no, no, you did the best you could, no one could have seen this coming, you were a great mother.
 It won’t be an easy surrender.
 In the first place, forget “great.”
 Try saying just this, right out loud: “I’m a good mother.”
 Never mind that you stumble, that you want to change the word “good” to “adequate,” or “not too bad,” or “better than my own mom, anyway.”
 That you itch to slip in at least a “maybe” or a “sometimes.”
 Dilute the statement as your shame requires—but only in your mind, and no longer aloud.
 You’re trying to soothe people, after all.